 Posted on Jul 13, 2021

-Precision machining is an advanced manufacturing technique used to produce machines, components, and accessories by shaping raw material workpieces at a very high quality.
-As the name implies the finished component must meet very rigorous finish tolerances and accuracy requirements.
-It is a machining technology used to produce many large and small components of machines that are used to create objects in our everyday life.
-As these objects are made up of many small parts, we need precision machining to ensure that these small parts fit together precisely and function as intended.
+Precision machining is an advanced manufacturing technique used to produce machines, components, and accessories by removing excess material at a very high quality.
+As the name implies the finished product must meet very rigorous machining finish tolerances and accuracy requirements.
+Precision machining is used to produce many large and small components of machines that are used to create objects in our everyday life.
+As these objects are made up of many small parts, we need high-precision operations to ensure that these small parts fit together precisely and function as intended.

-CNC machining encompasses a wide range of manufacturing operations such as cutting, milling, turning, electrical discharge machining, and others.
-Conversely, it sees applications in a wide range of different industries such as automotive, medical, aerospace, defense, and so on.
+CNC precision manufacturing encompasses a wide range of manufacturing operations such as cutting, cnc milling, cnc turning, electrical discharge machining, and others.
+Conversely, it sees applications in many different industries such as automotive, medical, aerospace, defense, and so on.
 Typical precision machining targets include precision locknuts, micro components, and thread grinding.
-This article provides a detailed introduction to precision machining.

-As mentioned above, precision machining is applied in a wide variety of industries.
-You can use it to create an unimaginably wide range of products, items, and parts for any number of different objects of various sizes.
-One thing all of these precision machined objects have in common is that they all require tight tolerances variation from part to part, meaning errors in the production of the pieces have to be kept at the very minimum.
+You can use precision machining to create a myriad of products, items, and parts for any number of different objects of various sizes.
+One thing all of these components requiring precision cutting operations have in common is that they all require tight tolerances variation from part to part, meaning errors in the production of the pieces have to be kept at the very minimum.
 Required tolerances can go down to a margin of just 0.01mm to 0.05mm - talk about precision!
 This is why this process features repeatability and a well-controlled production process.

-Whether or not a precision components provider has the necessary capabilities depends on the experience and technical knowledge of their engineers and designers, the quality of the machine tools that they use, their high-quality inspection equipment, and their machine operators.
-OEM and ODM precision machining providers need to have the flexibility to machine components from different materials with specific designs and sometimes material requirements.
-Therefore, to compete in this area, manufacturers need to offer a whole turnkey solution including prototype design, testing, processing, customizations, and ideally small-batch and mass production capabilities.
+Whether or not a precision components provider has the necessary precision machining capabilities depends on the experience and technical knowledge of their engineers and designers, the quality of the precision CNC machine tools that they use, their precision inspection equipment, and their machine operators.
+OEM and ODM precision manufacturing service providers need to have the flexibility to machine components from different materials with specific designs and sometimes material requirements.
+Therefore, to compete in this area, a precision machining manufacturer needs to offer a whole turnkey solution including prototype design, testing, customizations, and ideally small-batch and mass production capabilities.

-Precision machining is essentially a subtractive process that utilizes custom software, engineered tools, and raw materials such as plastic, metal, and ceramic to create the desired fine-featured products.
-It is often undergone according to the instruction generated by computer aided design (CAD) and computer-aided manufacturing (CAM) programs.
+Manufacturing at the highest precision possible is essentially a subtractive technology that utilizes custom software, engineered tools, and raw materials such as plastic, metal, and ceramic to create the desired fine-featured products.
+It is often undergone according to the instruction generated by computer-aided design (CAD) and computer-aided manufacturing (CAM) programs.
 These programs and the generated blueprints make meeting tight tolerances much easier.
 On a side note, many of these designs start as hand-drawn sketches in the initial phases despite eventually being fed into engineered and computer-aided programs.

 To achieve the highest precision, the machining process of a component is split up into several steps.
 Each one contributes to high-accuracy parts that meet very high tolerances.
-As mentioned earlier, ultra-precision processing can involve different cutting operations, such as milling, turning, drilling, honing, grinding, and others as well as heat treatment.
+As mentioned earlier, precision machining can involve different cutting operations, such as milling, turning, drilling, honing, grinding, and others.
 Usually, we can expect the following stages when it comes to ultra precision in today’s manufacturing world:

 Many leading Precision Machining Providers also implement in-process inspections after each production step to ensure the highest precision and quality.

-Precisicion CNC machining technology can require different types of raw materials, depending on the component and application.
+Precision machining can require different types of raw materials, depending on the component and application.
 Experts in this field usually work with a variety of materials including bronze, glass, graphite, plastics, steel, and other metals.
-And the types of tools that are used are usually dependent on the size of the production and the materials involved.
-This is why machinists must be experienced and adept in the machining process inside-out.
+And the types of tools that are used with precision machines are usually dependent on the size of the production and the materials involved.
 They need to be able to assess the requirements of the project and determine what kind of materials and tools need to be utilized.
-As there is such a wide range of applications, the machine tools options are also manifold.
-The most common machines in today's machine shop are milling machines, turning centers, EDMs, and boring machines.
+As there is such a wide variety of precision machining, the precision CNC tool options are also manifold.
+The most common machines are milling machines, turning centers, EDMs, and boring machines.
 Let us take a look at some of the most common choices to perform precision machining.

 A milling machine is utilized to perform sophisticated milling, which is nothing more than the cut that is made through the rotation of a tool that has several edges known as teeth.
 These teeth enable movement in any direction as the precision milling machine cuts the workpiece to be formed into the optimum shape.
 When one talks about a milling machine with maximum operation accuracy, he or she is most likely referring to the precision milling machine.
 There is also a great possibility that the unit is equipped with a computer numerical control feature that enables the most accurate cut for drilling or other processes involving the removal of chips from even the smallest parts.